blues/note-c/test/README.md

 ## Development

-Each function in the API gets its own test executable in test/src.
+For the most part, each function in the API gets its own test executable in test/src.
 The naming convention is FunctionName_test.cpp.
+Some functions make sense to test together, like the NotePayload* family, so they're exercised in one executable (NotePayload_test.cpp, in this case).
 Any functions that are mocked need to be added to the list of mocked functions in the root CMakeLists.txt (see MOCKED_FNS).
 Once written, the test needs to be added to test/CMakeLists.txt with a call to the `add_test` macro.

 Assuming you ran cmake with coverage enabled (`-DCOVERAGE=1`), ran `make coverage`, and are in the build directory, you can view the coverage report as